Pavetta lanceolata – updating web now!

 Common names: (Afr) Kermisboom, Treurbruidsbos.
 (Eng) Christmas Bush, Christmas Tree, Weeping Brides-bush. (isiXhosa) Tshituku, Umdlesa, Umhleza, Umponyane. (isiZulu) Igololembuzi, Sunumbuzi, Umdleza, Umhleza, Umsunu wembuzi.
 (Tshivenda) Mufhanza, Tshituku.

-Family: Rubiaceae.
-(Coffee/Gardenia family).
+Family: Rubiaceae (Coffee/Gardenia family).
 This family of dicotyledonous plants has in excess of 600 genera and about 13 000 species and members include trees, shrubs and herbs.
-Local genera with trees on this website include Afrocanthium, Canthium, Coddia, Gardenia, Pavetta, Rothmannia & Vangueria.
+The plants are terrestrial and predominantly woody and sometimes Scandent (climbing without the aid of tendrils).
+Local genera with trees on this website include Afrocanthium, Canthium, Coddia, Gardenia, Pavetta, Rothmannia and Vangueria.
 Leaves are simple, opposite or whorled and have interpetiolar stipules.
-Flowers are bisexual or unisexual.
-The calyx has sepals that are at least partly united.
-Petals are joined – at least at the base.
-Stamens are usually as many as and alternating with corolla lobes.
+The 4 or 5 merous, usually regular Flowers are bisexual or unisexual.
+The Calyx has Sepals that are at least partly united.
+In the Corolla, the Petals are joined – at least at the base.
+Stamens are usually as many as corolla lobes and alternating with them.
 The Ovary is inferior.
 Fruit is a drupe, berry or capsule.

 Name derivation: Pavetta – either after Pavetta indica in India or a name of the genus in Sri Lanka. lanceolate: refers to the lance shaped leaves which are narrow and taper at both ends.
 There are about 21 species of the genus Pavetta in South Africa and all are restricted to summer rainfall areas.